A new method to retrieve the star formation history from white dwarf luminosity functions -- an application to the Gaia catalogue of nearby stars: Abstract

 \section{Abstract}

 With the state-of-the-art \textit{Gaia} astrometry, the number of confirmed white dwarfs has reached a few hundred thousand.
 We have reached the era where small features in the white dwarf luminosity function~(WDLF) of the solar neighbourhood can be resolved.
 We demonstrate how to apply Markov chain Monte Carlo sampling on a set of pre-computed partial-WDLFs to derive the star formation history of their progenitor stellar populations.
-We compare the results against many well-accepted and established works using various types of stars, including white dwarfs, main sequence stars, sub-giants and the entire stellar population.
-We find convincing agreements among most of the methods, particularly at the intermediate age of 0.1-9\,Gyr.
+We compare the results against many published works using various types of stars, including white dwarfs, main sequence stars, sub-giants and the entire stellar population.
+We find convincing agreements among most of the methods for the broad features in the star formation history, particularly at the intermediate age of 0.1-9\,Gyr.